 Open programs

-This program provides funding to small businesses and not-for-profits in South Australia impacted by algal bloom occurrences.
+Showing 5 of 5This program provides funding to small businesses and not-for-profits in South Australia impacted by algal bloom occurrences.
 Funding can be used for standing business costs, financial advice, marketing, business adjustments, and employee retention.
-The grant supports marine and coastal industry businesses affected by the environmental event.
+The grant supports marine industry businesses to maintain viability during the algal bloom crisis.

 The Queensland Government Vessel Tracking Rebate Scheme offsets the costs commercial fishers incur to purchase and have approved vessel tracking units installed on their commercial fishing boats.
 Eligible costs include purchase and installation of approved vessel tracking units, with installation rebates capped at $220.